About the Library

 The Library strives to maintain materials representing all sides of an issue in a neutral, unbiased manner.
 Selection of materials by the Library does not mean endorsement of the contents or views expressed in those materials.
-The existence of a particular viewpoint in the collection is an expression of the Library's policy of intellectual freedom, not an endorsement of that particular point of view.
+The existence of a particular viewpoint in the collection is an expression of intellectual freedom, not an endorsement of that particular point of view.
 The Library provides service to all within the framework of its rules and regulations and does not knowingly discriminate in its materials selection regarding race, creed, gender, occupation, financial position, sexual preference, political affiliation, and religion.

 The Boca Raton Public Library endorses the Library Bill of Rights, the Freedom to Read and the Freedom to View statements of the American Library Association, as well as the Boca Raton Public Library Internet Use Policy.